jbowa/jbowa/README.md

 Hi 👋,

-Engineer with a passion for design, cryptography, distributed systems & GPU's.
+Engineer with a passion for design, cryptography & distributed systems.

 ## Things I am working on
 ### Jacana [WIP]